 1. INTRODUCTION

 India is currently the world’s second-largest telecommunications market with a subscriber base of 1.19 billion (of which mobile telephone connections are1169.50 million and landline telephone connections are 22.11 million).
-Based on the reports of International Telecommunication Union (ITU, 2018), The overall teledensity in the country is 91.22 per cent.
-While the rural Tele-density is currently 58.89 per cent, the urban teledensity stands at 160.57 per cent at the end of September, 2018.ITES essentially facilitate the creation, management, storage, retrieval and dissemination of any relevant data, knowledge and information that may have been already been processed and adapted .
-In the last few decades, Information Technology Enabled Systems (ITES) have provided immense opportunities for the social and economic development of rural people, and some technologies have surpassed others.
+Based on the reports of International Telecommunication Union (ITU, 2018), the overall teledensity in the country is 91.22%.
+While the rural tele-density is currently 58.89%, the urban teledensity stands at 160.57% at the end of September, 2018.
+Information Technology Enabled Systems (ITES) essentially facilitate the creation, management, storage, retrieval, and dissemination of any relevant data, knowledge, and information that may have been already been processed and adapted .
+In the last few decades, ITES have provided immense opportunities for the social and economic development of rural people, and some technologies have surpassed others.
 Mobile telephony is one such technology that has developed significantly in the past few years, and the subscription rate in developing countries has gone up from 22 per 100 inhabitants in 2005 to 91.8 per 100 inhabitants in 2015.
 Mobile technology goes beyond geographic, socioeconomic, and cultural barriers and this large increase in mobile subscriptions, along with the recent roll out of 3G and 4G technology, can play a big role in the development of rural people.
-USSD (Unstructured Supplementary Service Data), IV RS (Interactive Voice Response System) and Pull SMS are value added services which have enabled farmers and other stakeholders not only to receive broadcast messages but also to get web based services on their mobile without having internet.
+USSD (Unstructured Supplementary Service Data), IV RS (Interactive Voice Response System), and Pull SMS (short message service) are value added services which have enabled farmers and other stakeholders not only to receive broadcast messages but also to get web based services on their mobile without having an internet.
 Semi-literate and illiterate farmers are also targeted to be reached by voice messages.

-The adoption and efficacy of digital technologies in agriculture are significantly influenced by the use of information technology enabled systems, or ITES.
-Growers' use of ITES may have a big influence on productivity and decision-making since they rely less on these systems to obtain critical information.
+The adoption and efficacy of digital technologies in agriculture are significantly influenced by the use of ITES.
+Growers' use of ITES may have a big influence on crop productivity and decision-making since they rely less on these systems to obtain critical information.
 Examples of these services include request pricing, rainfall updates, agricultural advice, and online trading platforms.
 However, a variety of factors, such as farmers' digital literacy, internet accessibility, perceived system benefits, and training status, influence how and to what degree they employ these technologies.
 In order to improve system design, relate barriers and make sure that these tools successfully satisfy the needs of the agricultural community, it is crucial to comprehend how growers engage with and utilize these ITES.
 This insight may be used to create tailored treatments that increase relinquishment, improve the efficacy of technology and ultimately improve producers' lives.
-The objectives of the study wasto study the utilization behaviour of farmers on selected Information Technology Enabled Systems and Problems in utilising the ITES.
+The objectives of the study were to study the utilization behaviour of farmers on selected ITES and problems associated with utilising the ITES.

 2.REVIEW OF LITERATURE